-UEFA is recognised as one of the world's leading team-sport organisations in the fight against doping and the organisation continually strives to ensure that its education and testing programmes remain at the cutting edge of science and recognised good practice in all areas of prevention and detection.
+UEFA is recognised as one of the world's leading team-sport organisations in the fight against doping, and the organisation continually strives to ensure that its education and testing programmes remain at the cutting edge of science and recognised good practice in all areas of prevention and detection.

 An accompanying education programme is aimed specifically at young players.
-Instructive sessions on anti-doping are conducted during final tournaments of all UEFA youth competitions.
-Educational material distributed to players helps to raise their awareness, informs about UEFA's anti-doping regulations and procedures, and prevents from committing procedural errors.
+Instructive sessions on anti-doping are conducted during the final tournaments of all UEFA youth competitions, along with outreach programmes that aim to reinforce the important message.

-©UEFA.com 1998-2014.
+©UEFA.com 1998-2015.
 All rights reserved.